-Source: *U.S. Bureau of Labor Statistics, **Job postings by employers (July 2012).
+Source: U.S. Bureau of Labor Statistics, Job postings by employers (May 2019), *PayScale.com.

 Step 1: Become a Certified Nursing Assistant

-Many states require prospective medication technicians to be registered and employed as nurse aides or certified nursing assistants (CNA).
-To become a CNA, an individual must complete a training program through a community college, vocational school or healthcare organization.
+Individuals who want to learn how to become a med tech should check the requirements in the state in which they hope to practice.
+Many states require prospective medication technicians to be registered and employed as nurse aides or certified nursing assistants (CNAs).
+To become a CNA, an individual must complete a training program through a community college, vocational school, or healthcare organization.
 These programs usually last several weeks and combine classroom education with hands-on experience.
 After completion of the program, graduates must pass their state's competency exam.

 Step 2: Gain Work Experience